Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 I won’t do her book justice here, but I’ll attempt to summarize the key ideas in the book that are relevant to crypto.
 I’ll be quoting heavily from Carlota herself—as you read, you’ll probably cringe at the parallels.

 ## Innovation moves in cycles
-Carlota Perez subscribes to the long wave economic cycle theory, known as [Kondratiev Waves](https://en.wikipedia.org/wiki/Kondratiev_wave), in which technological innovation takes place in waves that recur every 45-60 years.
+Carlota Perez subscribes to the long wave economic cycle theory, known as [Kondratiev Waves](https://en.wikipedia.org/wiki/Kondratiev_wave), in which technological innovation occurs in 45-60 year waves.

-According to Perez, these innovation waves consist of three phases: installation, collapse, and deployment.
+According to Perez, these innovation waves consist of three phases:

+1. Installation
+2. Collapse
+3. Deployment

 Installation is the period when a new technology is first explored, installed, and then speculated on.
 This speculation leads to an unsustainable asset bubble and a spectacular collapse.
 Then a more sober period of deployment takes place during which the technology matures and sustainably alters many aspects of society.
-Once a full deployment has exhausted its potential for driving economic growth, a new innovation wave must follow and the cycle begins anew.
+After a full deployment has exhausted its potential for driving economic growth, a new innovation wave must follow and the cycle begins anew.

 > There have been five technological revolutions in 240 years...
 Each of these revolutions drives a great surge of development and shapes growth for half a century or more.